-The pathophysiology of birth asplaxia.
+The pathophysiology of birth asphysia.

-children who had birth asphyxia for a prolonged period is most likely to exhibit neurological impairment, motor impairment, cognitive impairment, language deficits, speech and language disorders, impairments other sensorv or consequences, manifestations or associated problems depending on the site of oxygen deprivation.
+This is why children who had birth asphyxia for a prolonged period is most likely to exhibit neurological impairment, motor impairment, cognitive impairment, language deficits, speech and language disorders, sensory impairments or other consequences, manifestations or associated problems depending on the site of oxygen deprivation.

-However the incidence of birth asphyxia varies across different countries, states, urban and rural areas.
-Apart from this biological factors such as antenatal care which include prenatal (poor nutritional status and anaemia), perinatal, postnatal care and others (Majeed et al, 2007) and environmental factor such as socio- economic status plays a vital role in the incidence of birth asphyxia (Straube, Voigt, Jorch, Hailler, Briese, & Borchardt, 2010).
+The incidence of birth asphyxia varies across different countries, states, urban and rural areas.
+This also depends on biological factors such as antenatal care which include prenatal (poor nutritional status and anaemia), perinatal, postnatal care and others (Majeed et al, 2007).
+Even environmental factor such as socio- economic status plays a vital role in the incidence of birth asphyxia (Straube, Voigt, Jorch, Hailler, Briese, & Borchardt, 2010).
 The incidence of asphyxia in Britain in 1960's and in the United States in 1970's was 1.2 to 5% of birth asphyxia among which 0.4% to 1.6% had severe form of asphyxia (Addy, 1982).
 Of 25 million infants born in India, the incidence of asphyxia was found to be 3 to 5% (Ghai, Gupta, & Paul, 2004).

 There are many causes of birth asphyxia.
 The most common cause are prenatal hypoxia, fetal distress, umbilical cord compression, knotting of umbilical cord around the head, neck or body of the faetus, aspiration of amniotic fluid, meconium stained and others (Majeed et al, 2007; Simon & Morley, 2005).

 The clinical signs of birth asphyxia are based upon the colour, heart rate, reflex irritability, muscle tone and respiratory effort.
 The symptoms of asphyxia are cyanosis, bradycardia, hypotonia, poor response to stimulation and reduced respiratory effort.